When we ask for your New Year's food resolutions every December, we get so many different responses, everything from gnocchi to bugs.

 Dan Pashman: By this point in the year, the ratio of good days to bad days had definitely improved.
 But hearing about setbacks like this was still so disappointing even for me, an outsider.
 Imagine how it feels to be Katie or Todd?

-Todd Hagger: Going through this, you certainly go through the gamut of emotions.
+Todd Hacker: Going through this, you certainly go through the gamut of emotions.
 Anger is one that comes up quite a bit from time to time, at least on my end.
-It sounds somewhat selfish to say that, on my end, I could help you get through this, because I realized my role in this is minimal.
+It sounds somewhat selfish to say that on my end, I could help you get through this, because I realized my role in this is minimal.

-Todd Hagger: I mean, I understand that a support system is important, but I can't push her away from an eating disorder.
+Todd Hacker: I mean, I understand that a support system is important, but I can't push her away from an eating disorder.
 But I can be there to help her get there.

 Dan Pashman: Todd, what's the aspect of this that makes you feel angry?